 Scoring Factors Possible Points

-Project Readiness (up to 5 points for each certification/clearance/proof of exemption completed AND documentation is submitted with application).
-Refer to Project Readiness section of PIF.
+Project Readiness (up to 5 points for each certification/clearance/proof of exe AND documentation is submitted with application).
+Refer to Project Readines

 a.
 Right-of-Way 5

 b.
 Design 5

 c.
 Environmental Certification 5

 d.
 Utility Clearances 5

 e.
 Intelligent Transportation Systems (ITS) 5

 f.
 Railroad 5

-Planning (must provide documentation, such as cover of plan and page(s) on identified).
-Refer to page 1 of PIF. which project is
+Planning (must provide documentation, such as cover of plan and page(s) on which project is identified).
+Refer to page I of PIF.

 a.
 Infrastructure and Capital Improvements Plan 5

 b.
 Other eligible plans (2 points each, max of 10) 10

-Factor I: Economic Vitality 5
+Factor 1: Economic Vitality 5

 Factor 2: Safety and Security 5

 Factor 3: Accessibility and Mobility through Integration and Connectivity 5

-Factor 4: Protection and Enhancement of the Environment:
+Factor 4: Protection and Enhancement of the Environment: •

 a.
 Promote environmental conservation 5

 b.
 Improve quality of life for residents 5

 b.
 Achieve community's land use goals 5

 Factor 5: Efficient System Management and Operation 5

 Factor 6: System Preservation 5

-Total ıl 85 ------- ------- --
+Total 85 ------- ----